-Hayrides are an autumn ritual for many families.
+Hayrides are an fall ritual for many families.
 Depending on the age of your child, you might be in search of a gentle meander through fields or a spine-chilling adventure that sparks Halloween excitement.
-Dozens of Boston-area farms offer hayrides, and we’ve rounded up them up for you here.
+Tons of Boston-area farms offer hayrides, and we’ve rounded them up for you here.
 The best part?
-Most of these farms also offer other activities to entertain your family, like apple picking, corn mazes, and delicious cider doughnuts.
+Most of these farms also offer other activities to entertain your family like apple picking, corn mazes, and delicious cider doughnuts.
 Happy—or spooky—trails!

 Smolak has two options: night hayrides or hop-on rides.
 Night hayrides (cider and doughnuts included!) run from May through November, every day of the week.
 Visitors can ride through the farm’s scenic fields and orchards to a bonfire site where they can relax and enjoy the evening.
 Hop-on hayrides run from May to October and allow farm visitors to jump on a hayride for a daytime tour of the farm’s land. $4-16

-Connors offers not only hayrides, but a seemingly endless list of fall activities for the whole family, including a corn maze, baby animals, a mechanical bull, and a variety of pumpkin-themed pursuits.
-Rides included with $9.95-$14.95 general admission ticket
+Connors not only offers hayrides, but a seemingly endless list of fall activities for the whole family, including a corn maze, baby animals, a mechanical bull, and a variety of pumpkin-themed pursuits.
+Rides included with $9.99-$14.95 general admission ticket